On Campus

 Beyond Stanford

-We work with a number of different organizations beyond the university to advance our work for global impact.
+We worked with a number of different organizations beyond the university to advance our activities for global impact.

 International Genetically Engineered Machine Competition